CreativeCodingLab/NeuroCave/README.md

 compatible with the Oculus Rift headset and the Oculus Touch input accessory for nodal selection.

+# Network Neuroscience article

+An article introducing NeuroCave has been acccepted to Network Neuroscience, available [here](https://doi.org/10.1162/NETN_a_00044).

 # Video documentation

 A short video presentation introducing the main features of NeuroCave can be found